 Although migraines may also be associated with muscle tension, they are primarily vascular.
 Blood vessels in the brain suddenly narrow and then expand when a migraine occurs.
 Migraines may cause an “aura” that precedes the actual headache; flashing lights are a common sign of a migraine.
 In addition to pain, people with migraines may be acutely sensitive to light and noise, or have nausea and vomiting.
 A migraine may only last for a few hours or may last for several days.
 Another type of vascular headache is a cluster headache.

 Although both muscle tension and migraine headaches may be treated with pain medications, they are typically treated with different kinds of medicines.
 Over-the-counter medications may be sufficient for muscle tension headaches but in severe cases, medications to relax the muscles may also be used.
 Migraines may be treated with preventive medications that include medications to affect the blood vessels, antidepressants, and anti-seizure medications.
 Medications to control the pain include opioids, ergot for long-lasting migraines, and triptans, which block pain pathways in the brain.
 Lifestyle factors like stress management, good sleep habits and diet may also affect migraine patterns.
 Identifying and avoiding headache triggers is also important.
 Botulinum toxin injections are FDA approved for treatment of chronic headaches.
+Dr. Kerr does not offer Botulinum Toxin injections in her practice at this time.
 Other injections may also be effective including trigger point injections, occipital nerve blocks, and cervical facet injections.
+For patients who have temporary relief from cervical facet injections, radiofrequency rhizotomy of the cervical facet joints can provide long term relief.
 Physical Therapy, heat, ultrasound, massage, stretching, and range of motions exercises may also be helpful.